 © 2003 -

-Arran can be considered the most southerly the Hebridean islands, located some 15 miles off the Ayrshire coast, between the mainland and the Kintyre Peninsula.
+Arran is located some 15 miles off the Ayrshire coast, between the mainland and the Kintyre Peninsula.
 It is easily accessible, yet remarkably remote.

 The climate is mild due to the effects of the Gulf Stream, though it can be on the damp side in the winter months!

-Arran is sometimes referred to as ‘Scotland in Miniature’, alluding to the contrasting landscapes of the island; mountainous and rugged in the north yet green rolling farmland in the south.
+Arran is often referred to as ‘Scotland in Miniature’, alluding to the contrasting landscapes of the island; mountainous and rugged in the north yet green rolling farmland in the south.

 Although home all year round to some 4,500 people and many more visitors in the summer months, the crowd disembarking the weekend ferries seems to melt away into the hills.
 Once leaving Brodick, the island takes on a peaceful, almost timeless pace which is part of its magic.